skulpt/skulpt/source/Graphs/graphdfs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Another classic problem that we can use to illustrate a second common
-graph algorithm is called the “knight’s tour.” {gordon-kt} The knight’s
+graph algorithm is called the “knight’s tour.”
+The knight’s
 tour puzzle is played on a chess board with a single chess piece, the
 knight.
 The object of the puzzle is to find a sequence of moves that
 allow the knight to visit every square on the board exactly once.
 One